Grand Teton and Yellowstone National Parks landscape

 Time Needed

 Grand Teton can be done well in 2-3 days.
-You’ll see the major viewpoints, do a couple hikes, maybe a float trip, and feel satisfied.
+You’ll see the major viewpoints, do a couple of hikes, maybe a float trip, and feel satisfied.
+The things to do at Grand Teton are concentrated enough that you won’t spend half your trip driving between them.

 Edge: Grand Teton if you’re short on time.